-Amanda was probably born Alain Tapp in Saigon (or France?) in 1939, but it might have been Hong Kong in 1941 or 1945 or even (as she now claims) November 1948.
+Amanda Lear was probably born Alain Tapp in Saigon (or France?) on 18 November 1939, but it might have been Hong Kong in 1941 or 1945 or even 1948 based on various statements she has made.
 She's apparently of mixed parentage, at various times she's claimed to have British, French and Indonesian fathers, and English and Russo-Oriental mothers.
-Although now now usually identified as being 'French', she actually holds a British passport and uses a Scottish surname!
-The only thing really certain is that she was destined to become another of the gorgeous young transsexuals to emerge in France during the '60's, and was later was an icon of the 1970s'.
+Although usually identified as being 'French', she actually holds a British passport and uses a Scottish surname!

-After an education supposedly in Switzerland and England, by 1959 at latest Amanda had moved to France - still a tall, gangly and rather Asian looking boy.
-Radically transformed by hormones and almost certainly plastic surgery to reduce the size of her nose, she first became publicly noticed in 1960 when she started working as an exotic showgirl and stripper known as Peki d'Oslo at the Le Carrousel revue in Paris.
+After an education supposedly in Switzerland and England, by 1959 at latest Amanda had moved to France - a tall, gangly and rather Asian looking boy.
+Transformed by hormones and almost certainly plastic surgery to reduce the size of her nose, she first became publicly noticed in 1960 when she started working as an exotic showgirl and stripper known as Peki d'Oslo at the Le Carrousel revue in Paris.

 She bleached her hair blond with great effect and in 1965 she was signed by a model agency.
-It wasn't long before she was cat walking for top designers and appearing on magazine covers, but her modelling career was increasingly hampered by rumours of her transsexuality.
+It wasn't long before she was cat walking for top designers and appearing on magazine covers, but her modelling career started to be hampered by rumours that she was a transsexual.

 In early 1973 singer Bryan Ferry saw the supposedly 25-year old Amanda (making her pre-teen in her showgirl days!) on stage modelling a collection for fashion designer Ossie Clarke, and invited her to feature as the cover girl for Roxy Music's new album "For Your Pleasure" (right).
 Their relationship apparently culminated with a brief engagement for marriage.
 Amanda was soon mixing with the likes of the Rolling Stones and Elton John, and in 1974 she met David Bowie and became one of several beautiful transsexual women (Romy Haag was another) featuring large in his love life at that time, indeed they lived together for a year and Bowie is one of her few admitted "lovers".

-Amanda became part of David Bowie's stage act, and he helped start off her solo music career.
-In 1977 she signed her own record contract, and in the late 1970's she became a huge disco star on mainland Europe in her own right as her first two Albums, the 1977 I Am A Photograph and the 1978 Sweet Revenge, and the singles released from them, sold in millions around the world.
-In one of her hits - Fabulous Lover, Love Me - she sings "the surgeon made me so well that you could not tell that I was not somebody else".
+Amanda became part of David Bowie's stage act, and he helped launch her solo music career.
+In 1977 she signed her own record contract and soon became a huge disco star on mainland Europe in her own right.
+Her first two Albums, the 1977 I Am A Photograph and the 1978 Sweet Revenge, and the singles released from them, sold in millions around the world.
+In one of her hits - the 1979 Fabulous Lover, Love Me - she sings "the surgeon made me so well that you could not tell that I was not somebody else".
 The song did not help to douse speculation that she was a transsexual, something which she had been vigorously denying since being asked about this in a 1977 television interview.

 Tragedy struck Amanda in December 2000 when her home in France burnt down, killing her husband and destroying many of her and Dali's paintings.